Cosmonauts May Soon Add Another One to the Russian Space List of Firsts

 in space known as the Van Allen Belts.

-One cosmonaut who was sent in far outer space reportedly experienced the Van Allen
+One cosmonaut who was sent in far outer space reportedly experienced the Van

 Belts harmful effects firsthand.
 According to various sources, while he left white, he came back black; he was cooked